 - RV beds often provide cheaper mattress models that offer unsatisfactory support and comfort, and toppers can significantly improve these sleep environments.

-- Mattress toppers can make a big impact for sleepers: alleviating pain and pressure, regulating body temperature through the night, less noise and providing an improved surface for sex.
+- Mattress toppers can make a big impact on sleepers: alleviating pain and pressure, regulating body temperature through the night, less noise, and providing an improved surface for sex.